How to Validate Your T-Shirt Niche Idea with Print on Demand (Risk-Free)

 - Do you get messages asking if it’s available in other colors or sizes?

-- Did someone actually buy?
+- Did anyone immediately want to buy?

-5.Adjust or Double Down
+5. Adjust or Double Down

 If you see traction — congratulations!
 You’ve validated your idea.
 You can now confidently expand to more designs, sizes, or styles.